ashenfad/calgebra/TUTORIAL.md

 # When both timelines have metadata, use `flatten` for single coalesced spans:
 coalesced = flatten(calendar_a & calendar_b)

-# Intersecting with plain recurring patterns automatically preserves metadata:
+# Intersecting with mask recurring patterns automatically preserves metadata:
 work_events = calendar_a & time_of_day(start=9*HOUR, duration=8*HOUR)

 # See "Auto-Flattening and When to Use flatten()" section for details